Stock market panic spike: Are you prepared to seize the opportunity?

 Technical Analysis: Reading the Signs

 Conventional wisdom often states that timing the market is impossible.
-While predicting exact market tops and bottoms is indeed challenging, recognizing broad trends and extremes is achievable.
+While predicting exact market tops and bottoms is challenging, recognizing broad trends and extremes is achievable.
 By combining psychological understanding with technical analysis, investors can improve their timing.

 Consider the market recovery after the 2008 crisis.
 Indicators such as improving economic data, government stimulus measures, and stabilizing financial institutions signalled a potential turnaround.
 Investors who recognized these signs and re-entered the market early profited from one of the longest bull markets in history.